hellofresh/kangal/docs/jmeter/writing-tests.md

     This feature won't be available if your cluster does not support ReadWriteMany access mode.
     Please check with your local admins.

+You can set the StorageClass to be used for the PVC by setting the JMETER_WORKER_REMOTE_CUSTOM_DATA_STORAGECLASS environment variable to the name of the StorageClass you want to use.
+If this environment variable is unset, Kangal will use the default StorageClass in your environment.

 The data will be cloned from the bucket to the volume using [Rclone](https://rclone.org/) and will be available to all the pods.

 For the full list of possible environment variables check [Kangal environment variables](../env-vars.md)